General Behaviour of P-Values Under the Null and Alternative: Distribution of -values under Non-Normality

 \subsection{An Application of the Main Theorems: The Score Test}

 We examine the broadly used score test statistic, also known as the Rao statistic.
 The popularity of the score statistic is due to its computational efficiency and ease of implementation.
 In the presence of nuisance parameters, the score statistic is defined through the profile likelihood.
-Suppose that the observations $y_i$'s are independent then
+Suppose that the observations $y_i$'s are independent, and denote the log-likelihood function by $l(\psi, \lambda; Y) = \sum_{i = 1}^n l(\psi, \lambda; y_i) $ then

 where $\hat\lambda_\psi$ denotes the constrained maximum likelihood estimator.
 The score statistic is defined as:

 under the usual regularity assumptions.
 Due to the form of $S_n$, we may apply Theorem 1 or 2.